 However, just because they haven’t achieved it yet doesn’t mean they can’t.

 FICO reports that about 0.5 percent of Americans are able to reach the perfect 850 mark.
-While that doesn’t sound like a high number, considering there are millions adults in the U.S., hundreds of thousands are actually able to make this dream a reality — not too bad.
+While that doesn’t sound like a high number, considering there are millions of adults in the U.S., tens of thousands are actually able to make this dream a reality — not too bad.

 Of course, you can’t help but wonder how long they are able to keep those perfect scores.
 With credit score ratings fluctuating constantly, it’s not likely that they hold them for extended periods of time.